 We can discuss the payment options available to you when we provide the quote.

 We pride ourselves on delivering good customer service.
-Our friendly and experienced staff will be on-hand to advise you and help you with any questions you may have about your insurance.
+Our friendly and experienced staff will be on-hand to advise and help you with any questions that you may have about your insurance.

-If you have a claim, our knowledgeable team of in-house claims handlers will deal with your claim from start to finish and ensure that you are kept fully informed at all times.
+Our knowledgeable team of in-house claims handlers will deal with your claim from start to finish, ensuring that you are kept fully informed at all times.

 - Medical expenses for anybody injured whilst travelling in your vehicle at the time of an accident (up to a specified limit)

 - 60 days full policy cover (as shown on your schedule) for private cars or commercial vehicles with a gross weight of 3.5t or less whilst in the EU, Andorra, Iceland, Norway, Serbia or Switzerland (including Liechtenstein)